arangodb/docs/oasis/my-account.md

 ### How to view my account

-1. Hover or click the user icon of the __User Toolbar__ in the top right corner.
+1. Hover over or click the user icon of the __User Toolbar__ in the top right corner.
 2. Click __Overview__ in the __My account__ section.
 3. The __Overview__ displays your name, email address, company and when the account was created.

 ### How to edit the profile of my account

-1. Hover or click the user icon in the __User Toolbar__ in the top right corner.
+1. Hover over or click the user icon in the __User Toolbar__ in the top right corner.
 2. Click __Overview__ in the __My account__ section.
 3. Click the __Edit__ button.
 4. Change your personal information and __Save__.